-Ms. Becker said they are doing grant applications, they are talking to the VA to get people into housing and they will be doing "crowd funding".
-They are also going to talk to the City (Youth and Family Services Division) to see if there is some city funding available and to see if they can help them find a viable facility.
+Ms. Becker said they are doing grant applications, they are talking to the VA to get people into housing and they will be doing "crowd funding", which is really like a grass roots movement.
+They are also going to talk to the City to see if there is some city funding available and to see if they can help them find a viable facility.

-She said CDBG funds are key for them to get a facility because without that they do not have a center.
+She said CDBG funds is really key for them to get a facility because without that they do not have a center.

-Commissioner Peterson asked Ms. Becker if they have talked to the other shelters about the idea of the day center, and if so, what was their response?
+Commissioner Peterson asked Ms. Becker if they have talked to the other shelters about the idea of the day center, and if so, what was their response.